OpenEvalProject/evals/manuscripts/elife-88328/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/046865y68 Department of Life Science, College of Natural Sciences, Hanyang University Seoul Republic of Korea
+1. Department of Life Science, College of Natural Sciences, Hanyang University Seoul Republic of Korea ([ROR:046865y68](https://ror.org/046865y68))
-2. https://ror.org/046865y68 Hanyang Institute of Advanced BioConvergence, Hanyang University Seoul Republic of Korea
+2. Hanyang Institute of Advanced BioConvergence, Hanyang University Seoul Republic of Korea ([ROR:046865y68](https://ror.org/046865y68))
-3. https://ror.org/00cvxb145 Department of Biochemistry, University of Washington Seattle United States
+3. Department of Biochemistry, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-4. https://ror.org/040c17130 Department of Molecular Medicine, Cell and Matrix Research Institute, School of Medicine, Kyungpook National University Daegu Republic of Korea
+4. Department of Molecular Medicine, Cell and Matrix Research Institute, School of Medicine, Kyungpook National University Daegu Republic of Korea ([ROR:040c17130](https://ror.org/040c17130))
-5. https://ror.org/046865y68 Bio-BigData Center, Hanyang Institute for Bioscience and Biotechnology, Hanyang University Seoul Republic of Korea
+5. Bio-BigData Center, Hanyang Institute for Bioscience and Biotechnology, Hanyang University Seoul Republic of Korea ([ROR:046865y68](https://ror.org/046865y68))
-6. https://ror.org/046865y68 Department of Pathology, College of Medicine, Hanyang University Seoul Republic of Korea
+6. Department of Pathology, College of Medicine, Hanyang University Seoul Republic of Korea ([ROR:046865y68](https://ror.org/046865y68))
-7. https://ror.org/046865y68 Hanyang Biomedical Research Institute, Hanyang University Seoul Republic of Korea
+7. Hanyang Biomedical Research Institute, Hanyang University Seoul Republic of Korea ([ROR:046865y68](https://ror.org/046865y68))

 † Corresponding author

 ## Abstract

 The α-arrestins form a large family of evolutionally conserved modulators that control diverse signaling pathways, including both G-protein-coupled receptor (GPCR)-mediated and non-GPCR-mediated pathways, across eukaryotes.
 However, unlike β-arrestins, only a few α-arrestin targets and functions have been characterized.
 Here, using affinity purification and mass spectrometry, we constructed interactomes for 6 human and 12 Drosophila α-arrestins.
-The resulting high-confidence interactomes comprised 307 and 467 prey proteins in human and Drosophila , respectively.
+The resulting high-confidence interactomes comprised 307 and 467 prey proteins in human and Drosophila, respectively.
 A comparative analysis of these interactomes predicted not only conserved binding partners, such as motor proteins, proteases, ubiquitin ligases, RNA splicing factors, and GTPase-activating proteins, but also those specific to mammals, such as histone modifiers and the subunits of V-type ATPase.
 Given the manifestation of the interaction between the human α-arrestin, TXNIP, and the histone-modifying enzymes, including HDAC2, we undertook a global analysis of transcription signals and chromatin structures that were affected by TXNIP knockdown.
 We found that TXNIP activated targets by blocking HDAC2 recruitment to targets, a result that was validated by chromatin immunoprecipitation assays.
 Additionally, the interactome for an uncharacterized human α-arrestin ARRDC5 uncovered multiple components in the V-type ATPase, which plays a key role in bone resorption by osteoclasts.
 Our study presents conserved and species-specific protein–protein interaction maps for α-arrestins, which provide a valuable resource for interrogating their cellular functions for both basic and clinical research.

 ## Introduction